 How do Raccoons Get into Houses?

-Do It Yourself Measures that don’t Work
+Why Do It Yourself Measures Don’t Work for Raccoon Removal?

-How to Effectively Prevent Raccoons from Choosing Your Home as their Nest
+How to Effectively Prevent Raccoons from Choosing Your Home as their Nest?

 Raccoons are great climbers that can easily access the roof of a home in search of vulnerable siding, shingles or other weak materials to make their way inside.
 Raccoons only need a four-inch-wide opening to squeeze their body through and can quickly widen a small gap with their strong paws and teeth.
 Soffits, roof vents and rotted wood are common elements on a home that raccoons use to access the attic.